hyosubkim/NESC_3505_textbook/syllabus.md

 -   the translation of an algorithm or a script from a language to another
 -   the generation of code by automatic code-generation software

-**Plagiarism of any form will result in serious penalties, including failure of the course.**
+**Plagiarism of any form will result in serious penalties, up to and including failure of the course.**

 ## Attribution

-Portions of this syllabus, including the Policies section, have been copied and adapted from the [UBC MDS Policies](https://ubc-mds.github.io/policies/) and [UBC's Campus-wide Policies and Regulations](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations).
+Portions of this syllabus, most notably the Policies section, have been copied and adapted from the syllabus for another data science course at UBC (DSCI 100), which are in turn based on [UBC MDS Policies](https://ubc-mds.github.io/policies/) and [UBC's Campus-wide Policies and Regulations](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations).